HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 Version B.00.01
 February, 2024

-// ??? **note** rewrite ongoing work...

 <!--------------------------------------------------------------------------------------------------------->

 <div style="page-break-before: always;"></div>

 ## Introduction

 > "A vintage 32-bit register-memory model CPU ?
 You got to be kidding me.
-Shouldn't we design a modern superscalar RISC based 32-bit machine?
+Shouldn't we design a modern superscalar, multi-core RISC based 32-bit machine?
 Or even better 64-bit?.
 After all, this is the 21st century and not the eighties."
 >
 > "Well why not.
 Think vintage."
 >
 > "Seriously?“
 >
 > “OK, seriously.
+Designers of the eighties CPUs almost all used a microcoded approach with hundreds of instructions.
+But what if the RISC principles had found their way earlier into these designs?
+What if a large virtual address space, a fixed instruction length and simple pipeline friendly instructions had found their way into these designs ?
+>
-A 32-bit CPU will give us the same set of design challenges to look into and opportunities to include modern RISC features and learn about instruction sets and pipeline design as any other CPU.
-Although a vintage design, it will still be a useful CPU."
+> A 32-bit vintage CPU will give us a good set of design challenges to look into and opportunities to include modern RISC features and learn about instruction sets and pipeline design as any other CPU.
+Although not a modern design, it will still be a useful CPU."
 >
 > "OK, so what do you have in mind ?"